eirgnkl/pipeline/README.md

 The pipeline is structured as follows:

 1. **Feature Preprocessing**: Selects relevant features using different feature selection methods.
-2. **Model Training**: Runs Ridge, Lasso, Linear Regression, XGBoost and a CVAE.
+2. **Model Training**: Runs Linear, Ridge, Lasso and Elastic Net Regression, XGBoost and a CVAE.
 3. **Evaluation**: Assesses performance using 4 different metrics (RMSE, MAE, Pearson & Spearmann Correlation and $R^2$).

 ## 🧪 Feature Preprocessing